m-sharif-azad/Git-and-GitHub-demo/README.md

 # Git-and-GitHub-demo
-This is my git and GitHub tutorial.
-In this tutorial I am going to practice and make code about how does this work going on.
+This is my Git and GitHub tutorial.
+In this tutorial, I am going to practice and write code about how this works.
+Author - M Sharif